Scorvia-Solutions/Oversight/README.md

 # Oversight
-Oversight is a Discord Bot written in Python that allows Small Minecraft SMPs who primarily communicate on Discord to automatically interview and whitelist new members.
+Oversight is a Discord Bot written in Python that acts as a whitelisting solution for Minecraft Servers who primarily communicate on Discord.